mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 **Emperor Reign Events**

-Olav 606–609 The hero of the First Frontier War arrived at Capital under the pretence of celebrating the victory and broke the non-dynastic line of Emperors by assassinating Empress Jacqueline I. Confirmed by the Moot.
+Olav 606–609 The hero of the First Frontier War arrived at [[Capital]] under the pretence of celebrating the victory and broke the non-dynastic line of Emperors by assassinating Empress Jacqueline I. Confirmed by the Moot.
 Olav disbanded the Imperial Guard and Marine Escort Service.

 Ramon I 609 Protégé of Olav who convinced a large portion of the fleet to revolt.
-Ramon’s forces appeared to have lost in the Battle of Tricanus but his destruction of Olav’s flagship turned the tide.
+Ramon's forces appeared to have lost in the Battle of Tricanus but his destruction of Olav's flagship turned the tide.
 Olav was killed during the boarding action.
 Credited with the invention of the Right of Fleet Control.
 Confirmed by the Moot after some deliberation only to be assassinated by Constantus.

 Constantus 609–610 Claimed the throne by Right of Assassination.
 Not confirmed by the Moot.
-The IISS declared neutrality during Constantus’ brief reign.
+The IISS declared neutrality during Constantus' brief reign.

 Nicolai 610–612 Defeated Constantus in the Battle of Rakakaka, killing him in battle and then claiming the throne by Right of Fleet Control.
 Not confirmed by the Moot.